 On the Hunt

-In Canada we braved the sub-zero temps to get our frost-bitten fingers on the impossibly cool 11 inch MacBook Air.
-It looked like a normal Mac, and felt just as solid, but when we closed it, ‘Wow, that’s small, too small perhaps’.
-Nonetheless, with one fell swoop we became new owners of what seems a marvel of engineering.
+In Canada, we braved the sub-zero temps to get our frost-bitten fingers on the impossibly cool 11 inches MacBook Air.
+It looked like a normal Mac and felt just as solid, but when we closed it, ‘Wow, that’s small, too small perhaps’.
+Nonetheless, with one fell swoop, we became new owners of what seems a marvel of engineering.

 We’ve used the 11 inch MacBook Air for about 3 months; it’s crossed oceans, circled sub-continents, and is now spending two months in one of the world’s largest deserts.
 Lucky MacBook hey?